seamplex/feenox/doc/tutorials/320-thermal/README.md

  3. The spatial location $\vec{x}$ inside the pellet: points near the periphery of the pellet now dissipate more power than those located in the bulk because they "have access" to more moderated neutrons coming from the outside.
  4. The temperature $T(\vec{x})$: hot nuclei are less likely to fission.

-along with other nuclear-related stuff such as fuel burnup, concentration of poisons, control systems, etc.
+along with other nuclear-related stuff such as fuel burn-up, concentration of poisons, control systems, etc.

+Anyway, this is a tutorial about FeenoX capabilities.
+Our goal here is to show what FeenoX can do and how to ask it to to such things.

-Anyway, let us model a power source by depending both on the space $\vec{x}$ and
+ that let us model a power source by depending both on the space $\vec{x}$ and

 [Le Chatelier's principle](https://en.wikipedia.org/wiki/Le_Chatelier's_principle)